maxdiluca/virtualrealitylab/content/event/bhamxr-grasping-virtual-world/index.md

 BhamXR featured a recording of Dr Gavin Buckingham's talk, **Grasping the Virtual World**.

-Dr Gavin Buckingham, from the Department of Sport and Health Sciences at the **University of Exeter**, explored how humans perceive and interact with objects through touch and movement.
-The talk connected immersive virtual reality research with perception, action and training in controlled but realistic environments.
+Dr Gavin Buckingham, from the Department of Public Health and Sport Sciences at the **University of Exeter**, explored how humans perceive and interact with objects through touch and movement.
+The talk connected immersive virtual reality research with lab-based perception and action research, remote assessment of upper-limb movements, and sports training.

-The public LinkedIn preview identifies the talk recording and speaker but does not expose the original event date.
-This entry uses the recording announcement month so the talk can be represented in the BhamXR event archive without overstating the date.
+The public YouTube recording was published on 21 October 2025.
+The original live event date is not exposed publicly, so this archive entry uses the recording date.

 ## About BhamXR